In this article:

-- Slowly, take a deep breath, and keeping your naval on the floor, lift your head, chest, and abdomen.
+- Slowly, take a deep breath, and keeping your navel on the floor, lift your head, chest, and abdomen.

 - Breathe and slowly pull your torso back with the help of your arms.

-- You can repeat this exercise once or twice more if you are comfortable.
+- Repeat this exercise once or twice more if you are comfortable.

 Caution: Those with a chronic back injury and headache must not practice this pose.

 9. Supine Hamstring Stretch